PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Programming/Getting Started with Pandas.md

 ## Dataframes

 A pandas dataframe is a data structure that can be best understood as a list of lists.
-A data frame is a matrix of data, containing rows and columns.
+A data frame is a matrix of data, containing rows and columns,and ideally the first row contains the header - the name of each column.

 <figure>
     <img src=".\assets\pddataframe.PNG" />